How to Format a Book Manuscript (Inc. Template)

 9. Finish formatting the manuscript with ‘The End’

 It might sound like ridiculous advice, but don’t forget to write ‘The End’ at the end of your manuscript!
-This way, if your book has an ambiguous or particularly surprising ending, the reader won’t think that they’re accidentally missing the final few pages.
+This way, if your book has an ambiguous or surprising ending, the reader won’t think they’re accidentally missing the final few pages.

-We mentioned it in the introduction but it bears repeating here, too: always follow submission guidelines!
-If you’re sending your manuscript to an agency or publisher, they will likely have their guidelines listed somewhere on their website.
-Read them and follow them to a T — even if it conflicts with what we’ve said in this post.
+We mentioned it in the introduction, but it bears repeating here, too: always follow submission guidelines!
+If you send your manuscript to an agency or publisher, they will likely have their guidelines on their website.
+Read them and follow them to a tee — even if it conflicts with what we’ve said in this post.
 But if there aren’t any specific requirements, we’re pretty confident that this format will keep you in the clear.

-And if you’re looking to self-publish right away, we’ve got you covered too.
-Just put your masterpiece directly into the Reedsy Book Editor, our free, web-based writing and formatting tool that offers free book templates.
+And if you’re looking to self-publish right away, just put your masterpiece directly into the Reedsy Book Editor, our free, web-based writing and formatting tool that offers free book templates.
 It’ll turn out a beautifully typeset book and convert it into any file format you might need, whether you want a print book or an ebook.

 Best of luck getting published, and see you on the shelves!